equivalent/equivalent.github.io/_posts/article/2019-11-20-custom-domain-subdomain-for-website-hosted-on-aws-s3.md

 2. AWS S3 bucket as a Custom Domain website
 3. How to secure it with `https://`

-> Storing files on AWS S3 is super cheap.
-Price depends on "how much
+> Storing files on AWS S3 is super cheap ([pricing](https://aws.amazon.com/s3/pricing/)).
+Price depends on how much
 > data you store (around $0.03 per GB) and Data transfer (like $0.09
-> per GB) [pricing](https://aws.amazon.com/s3/pricing/) If you configure it the right
+> per GB).
+If you configure it the right
 > way the cost of hosting your website will be less than `$0.1` per month

 The core principle is that you need to name your S3 bucket same way how